A1 · Beginner Pronouns & Referencing

 What are Object Pronouns?

-Object pronouns are words that replace nouns and act as the object of a verb or a preposition.
-The object is the person or thing that receives the action of the verb or is affected by the preposition.
+Object pronouns are words that replace nouns and act as the receiving object of a verb or a preposition.
+Instead of performing the action, the object is the person, animal, or thing that has the action done to them, or is the target of a preposition.

 Person Singular Plural